thenativeweb/node-cqrs-eventdenormalizer/README.md

 But be careful with this!

 ## ViewBuilder
-Each viewBuilder is dedicated to a specific event.It reacts on an event and denormalizes that event in an appropriate collection.
+Each viewBuilder is dedicated to a specific event.
+It reacts on an event and denormalizes that event in an appropriate collection.

 Viewbuilders are structured by collection (not by context).